 A quick response to emergency incidents is essential to life saving operations, the control and reduction of property damage, and maintaining an orderly city in which the populous feels safe.
-With this in mind, the projects included here not only address Public Safety, but are also supportive of the overall quality of life in the city.
+With this in mind, the projects included here not only address Public Safety, but are also supportive of other General Plan subelements such as Land Use & Transportation and Environmental Management.

-Public Safety projects are primarily funded by the General Fund.
+Funding Sources: Public Safety projects are primarily funded by the General Fund.
 Supplemental funding for specific enforcement programs and equipment acquisition is provided by State and Federal Grant funds.
 Another source of funding is Asset Forfeiture monies, received through drug and other law enforcement activities.